-There are two mandatory courses for all students in the programme (irrespectively of track) and these two courses are usually taken during year 2 of the programme:
+There are two mandatory courses in research methodology for all students in the programme (irrespectively of track) and these two courses are usually taken during year 2 of the programme:

 Conditionally elective courses